 Creamy and decadent, this gnocchi al forno is everything you want in a comforting and flavorful baked gnocchi recipe!
 Pillowy potato gnocchi is folded in with Italian sausage, a simple tomato sauce and a four cheese mixture of ricotta, Parmesan, mozzarella and burrata cheese.

 This four cheese gnocchi al forno hits all the spots!
 Light potato gnocchi is tossed with crumbles of Italian sausage, tomato sauce and a mixture of melty and soft cheeses.
+And if you happen to have extra cheese leftover (is that such a thing?), stuff them inside a cheese calzone!

 - Gnocchi: Gnocchi are Italian potato dumplings that can be found in the pasta section of grocery stores.
 Gnocchi is fantastic in other sauces as well, such as tossed in a bright almond pesto.